mradwan80/Assessment-Task-1/README.md

 # Assessment-Task-1
-This repo contains a solution to a task I asked to finish for an interview in 2018.
+This repo contains a solution to a task I was asked to do for an interview in 2018.

 The task: